Michael-Sjogren/LexikonJavaScriptSokoBan/README.md

 # LexikonJavaScriptSokoban
 An assigment for my education as a .NET developer

+## Requierments to run
+You need to have a web server to run the game.

 ## Assignment Description

 You are going to create a simple JavaScript game, based on the game called ”Sokoban”.